ahegel/web-scrapers/README.md

 # Web Scrapers

-Programs to scrape websites using the scrapy package in Python.
+Programs to scrape websites using the [Scrapy](https://scrapy.org/) package in Python.

 ## goodreadsreviewswayback